Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    :target: ../../_images/Kits/server_room_monitoring_update_orig.jpg

+As next step click through the tabs of the Brick Viewer to see if everything is working correctly.
+Next you should configure the Ethernet Extension.
+To do that click on the Master Brick tab and configure it to your needs.
+More information about how to configure a Ethernet Extension can be found
+:ref:`here <ethernet_configuration>`.

-As next step click through the tabs of the Brick Viewer to see if all of the sensors are working correctly.
-Now you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the weather station enclosure.
+After testing the hardware and configuration you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the server 10"/19" enclosure.